 For all except a rare few, the likelihood is you won’t be buying the property outright.
 Instead, you’ll need to apply to a mortgage lender, who’ll supply you with additional funds to ensure your house sale can go through.

 But mortgage applications are not easy.
 Nor are they fun.
 They’re not guaranteed to be successful either, which is why it’s important to read up on how it works and make sure you’re as prepared as possible.
+Along with it. some knowledge about the mortgage renewal process should also be sought.
 That’s what this article is designed to do.
 Below, we’ve compiled three handy tips to make your mortgage application simpler and hopefully ensure a successful outcome.

 Tip #1: Sit down and work out your spending